 In the example below, you can see the search volume, trends, keyword difficulty to rank, CPC, and more for the term ‘coffee table.'
 You also get options for phrase match, exact match, and related keywords, which can help you narrow down terms related to intent.

-SEMrush Keyword Overview, this tool provides an in-depth analysis of a keyword’s value, as well as its search volume (national and global).
-It also shows the number of results, possible SERP features, competition level, as well as providing related keyword questions and variations.
+Semrush Keyword Overview, this tool provides an in-depth analysis of a keyword’s value, as well as its search volume (national and global).
+It also shows the keyword’s intent, number of results, possible SERP features, competition level, as well as providing related keyword questions and variations.

 Using Amazon can be an excellent way to generate long-tail keyword ideas.
 Simply enter a keyword related to your site, and Amazon will provide a list of suggestions surrounding this keyword.